WeAreAcademy/robot-in-a-grid-exercise-start/README.md

 Note that the starting position will never be represented in a Path.
 The first entry in the Path (if any) will be a step away from that starting position.

-The robot should have a slight preference always to move right rather than down assuming either move can lead to successful routes.

-This will make it much easier to state, in tests, the expected route.
+You should make sure your robot has a preference always to move right rather than down assuming either move can lead to a successful route.
+(This will make it much easier to state, in tests, the expected route.)

 ## Supporting code